Stuycs-K/final-project-3-wangk-liud/PRESENTATION.md

 # Lessons

 ## Data leaks can make your password vulnerable
-Even if your password itself is not exposed, your personal data can be used to bruteforce your passwords.
+Even if your password itself is not exposed in a data leak, your personal data can be used to bruteforce your passwords.

 ## USE A PASSWORD MANAGER
 Password managers are not suspectable to tailored passwords, among numerous other security benefits.